mongodb-labs/migration-verifier/README.md

 - If the server’s memory usage rises after generation 0, try reducing `recheckMaxSizeMB`.
 This will shrink the queries that the verifier sends, which in turn should reduce the server’s memory usage.
 (The number of actual queries sent will rise, of course.)

+## Time-Series Collections

+Because the verifier compares documents by `_id`, it cannot compare logical time-series measurements (i.e., the data that users actually insert).
+Instead it compares the server’s internal time-series “buckets”.
+Unfortunately, this makes mismatch details essentially useless with time-series since they will be details about time-series buckets, which users generally don’t see.

+It also requires that migrations replicate the raw buckets rather than the logical measurements.
+This is because a logical migration would cause `_id` mismatches between source & destination buckets.
+A user application wouldn’t care (since it never sees the buckets’ `_id`s), but verification does.

+NB: Given bucket documents’ size, hashed document comparison can be especially useful with time-series.

 # Limitations

 - The verifier’s iterative process can handle data changes while it is running, until you hit the writesOff endpoint.
 However, it cannot handle DDL commands.
-If the verifier receives a DDL change stream event, the verification will fail.
+If the verifier receives a DDL change stream event from the source, the verification will fail permanently.

-- The verifier crashes if it tries to compare time-series collections.
-The error will include a phrase like “Collection has nil UUID (most probably is a view)” and also mention “timeseries”.
+- The verifier cannot verify time-series collections under namespace filtering.